 3. Create a Sitemap

 A site map is a diagram that communicates how individual web pages relate to one another.
+It aids your visitors during their user journey through your website or mobile app.
 This process allows design teams to outline how people will navigate your website by visually organizing your site pages.

 Site maps look like a flow chart and demonstrate user flow.
 This example shows how users will be able to navigate an e-commerce site from the home page.
 Following the chart’s line, we see that users can then visit a shop page, an about us page, cart, forum, or the site’s blog.